 Though the 4DX framework is the most recent to have been created of the frameworks we have detailed, many successful companies have grown to love it.
 This is in large part thanks to it’s simple calculations to determine whether a goal was successful or not.

-No matter what framework you think works best for your business, there are a few common threads between all of them.
-You have to track the goals you’re measuring, and you should try to do it as efficiently as possible.
+No matter which framework works best for your business, there are a few common threads between all of them.
+You have to track the goals you’re measuring.
 The good news?
 Our team at Elate has worked with each of these frameworks and has been proven to drive meaningful results for each one.

 Want to learn more?
 Speak to a member of our team today.